Charter of Lesneague and Pennarth

 The charter of King Edgar to Wulfnoth Rumuncant, granting land at Lesneague and Pennarth in St Keverne, Cornwall, is an Anglo-Saxon charter dating to 967 AD and kept in the Exeter Cathedral Library.
 It was written by Wulfsige bishop of Cornwall mainly in Latin with a short boundary clause in old English.

+The charter is said to be an 11th century copy of the 10th century original, dating to Bishop Leofric's scriptorium at Exeter.